Administrative Procedure - Community Use of School Facilities

 - School-affiliated organizations, school-sponsored programs, and organizations whose primary purpose is to provide financial assistance to the school are all considered, for the purpose of these Procedures, to be school-related.

-- All non-school related groups must complete an application, stating fully:
+- All non-school related groups must complete an online or a paper application, stating fully:

 - the applicant's name, address, and telephone number;